Western Peak 2 (3,220 m) and Western Peak 3 (3,185 m)

 Skiing on different routes

-Observations: excellent panoramic views over the Ésera valley and the Perdiguero and Posets massifs.
-It is the westernmost summit of the Maladeta massif, with its own great personality.
-The ascent is more interesting than the descent.
-The somital blade is very pronounced and is not always in good condition.
-Its ski descent is only suitable for expert skiers (S3, S4).
-You can descend via route 13 if the conditions are good and you know the delicate steps well.
+Notes: Stunning views over the Ésera Valley and the Perdiguero and Posets massifs.
+This is the westernmost summit of the Maladeta Massif, with strong character.
+The ascent is more rewarding than the descent.
+The summit slope is extremely steep and not always in ideal condition.
+Skiing down is only for experts (S3-S4).
+If conditions allow, descent via Itinerary 13 is possible, provided you know the delicate sections well.

 La Maladeta in spring